juancarlospaco/faster-than-requests/README.md

 The Images and Photos scraped from the first URL will be put into a new sub-folder named `0`, Images and Photos scraped from the second URL will be put into a new sub-folder named `1`, and so on.

+You can think of this scraper as a parallel evolution of the original scraper.

 **Arguments:**
 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["https://unsplash.com/s/photos/cat", "https://unsplash.com/s/photos/dog"]`.
 - `case_insensitive` Case Insensitive, `True` for Case Insensitive, boolean type, optional, defaults to `True`, example `True`.
 - `deduplicate_urls` Deduplicate `list_of_urls` removing repeated URLs, boolean type, optional, defaults to `False`, example `False`.
-- `delay` Delay between a download and the next one, MicroSeconds precision (1000 = 1 Second), integer type, optional, defaults to `0`, must be a positive integer value.
+- `delay` Delay between a download and the next one, MicroSeconds precision (1000 = 1 Second), integer type, optional, defaults to `0`, must be a positive integer value, example `42`.
 - `folder` Directory to download Images and Photos, string type, optional, defaults to current folder, must not be empty string, example `/tmp`.
 - `force_extension` Force file extension to be this file extension, string type, optional, defaults to `".jpg"`, must not be empty string, example `".png"`.
-- `https_only` Force to download images on Secure HTTPS only ignoring plain HTTP, bool type, optional, defaults to `False`, example `True`.
+- `https_only` Force to download images on Secure HTTPS only ignoring plain HTTP, sometimes HTTPS may redirect to HTTP, bool type, optional, defaults to `False`, example `True`.
 - `html_output` Collect all scraped Images and Photos into 1 HTML file with all elements scraped, bool type, optional, defaults to `True`, example `False`.
 - `verbose` Verbose, print to terminal console the progress, bool type, optional, defaults to `True`, example `False`.
 - `picture` Scrap images from the new HTML5 `<picture>` tags instead of `<img>` tags, `<picture>` are Responsive images for several resolutions but also you get duplicated images, bool type, optional, defaults to `False`, example `True`.